lmorg/murex/docs/events/onpreview.md

 ### CmdLine

-This is the commandline executed, ie what you typed into the _readline_ prompt.
+This is the commandline you typed in the prompt.

 Please note this is only populated if the interrupt is **after**.